Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 - Feedback on features that matter most
 - Real-world use cases

-The goal: Build a *good enough* system that's reliable, transparent, convenient, and flexible.
+The goal: Build a memory mechanism that's reliable, transparent, convenient, and flexible.

 ---